storyblok/storyblok-js-client/README.md

 We removed our dependency on axios on version 4.3.0.
 If you want to continue using our SDK with axios, please refer to version @4.2.1.
 The proxy feature was also removed in this version.

+### Unfetch

+As we removed Axios, some developers would want to use the SDK under node environment.
+So we added unfetch to deal with fetch until Node brings the fetch API nativelly.

 ## Documentation

 #### Class `Storyblok`